Kernel (neurotechnology company): Operations

 Kernel plans to read and write the underlying functions of the brain.

 As of 2019, the company is researching neurological diseases and dysfunctions such as Alzheimer's and Parkinson's diseases, depression and anxiety.
-Kernel is one of several companies researching links between the human brain and computer interfaces, including Neuralink and Facebook.
+Kernel is one of several companies researching links between the human brain and computer interfaces, including Neuralink, Precision Neuroscience, Synchron, and Facebook.
 Kernel also offers neuroscience as a service to scientists and businesses, conducting subject testing at their office.